alveenahanif/alveenahanif/RESUME.md

-Alveena Hanif
+# Alveena Hanif's Resume

-Northeastern University, Boston, MA
+## Education

-Bachelor of Science expected May 2029
+**Northeastern University**, Khoury College of Computer Sciences
-Major: Computer Science and Economics
+\*\*Alveena Hanif: Bachelor of Science in Computer Science and Economics Boston, MA • Sep 2025 - May 2029